 - When you have a period, treat this as Day 1 of your cycle

-- Commence on Clomid between Day 2 and Day 6 (total of 5 days) of your cycle.
-The usual starting dose if 50mg per day.
+- Commence on Clomid or Letrozole between Day 2 and Day 6 (total of 5 days) of your cycle.
+The usual starting dose if 50mg per day of Clomid 2.5mg per day.
 You will be advised to change this dosage for subsequent cycles if necessary.

-- Arrange for a follicular tracking scan (an ultrasound to see if your ovary is ready to ovulate) between Day 11 and Day 13 which can be done at Regional Imaging.
+- Arrange for a follicular tracking scan (an ultrasound to see if your ovary is ready to ovulate) between Day 11 and Day 13 which can be done at either our Rooms or at Regional Imaging.
 You may be advised to avoid intercourse depending on the findings.
 Please call us when you have had your scan or advise us of your scan date so we can check the result and call you with the appropriate advise.

 - You will have a blood test on Day 21 to check if your Progesterone level is elevated (a sign that you have ovulated).